Sustainability and Community

 - Inspire ourselves, our clients, our staff, and our community to expand in abundance, creativity, and love.

-- Provide the best life possible for our family, one that is embraced by simplicity, kindness, curiosity, and generosity.
+- Provide the best life possible for our family, embraced by simplicity, kindness, curiosity, and generosity.

-- Give back to our community and this beautiful country of Panama that we call home.
+- Give back to our community and this beautiful country of Panama.

-Our Peace Corps experience was very formative in our outlook to life and to our role within our community.
-As Returned Peace Corps Volunteers, we learn to first integrate into the community and then help, and that a “hit and run” approach can cause more harm than benefit.
-In that spirit, we see ourselves as immigrants to this great country of Panama, and not as expats, we are here to stay, serve, and grow with the country.
+Our Peace Corps experience was very formative in our outlook on life and our role within our community.
+As Returned Peace Corps Volunteers, we learn to first integrate into the community and then help and that a “hit and run” approach can cause more harm than benefit.
+In that spirit, we see ourselves as integral parts of our local community.

 Some of the small ways we contribute to our community include: